 Confite de Rhubarbe

 What I love about this recipe is that it honors a generations old practice of slow cooking using the heat from the stove in times when one had to utilize what was available.
 And even more than that, the finished ‘confite’ is a deeply jewel colored and wonderfully textured treat, that can be used simply on toast, or more decadently in a dessert or pastry.
+Previously to discovering this method, most of my rhubarb jam endeavors resulted in mushy and stringy (albiet still delicious) results.
+Even so, that more rustic jam worked as a lovely topping for yogurt or oatmeal, but was less visually appealing for desserts and pastries.

 Part 1 - Mise-en-place